-In an article, Forbes.com announced the top U.S. cities that aging seniors call home.
-Which regions have had the most growth and how does this affect assisted living?
-Learn more.
+In a recent article, Forbes.com announced the top cities that aging seniors call home in the United States.

 The top 10 cities reported to be aging the fastest in the U.S. include:

 - Portland, Oregon